 Restricting salt wakes up the reward system in our brain.

-This does not only give us a reward for eating salt, but makes us vulnerable to other addictive substances, because the whole system in the brain is turned up.
-The addictive pathways in our brain are more sensitive and this means we are more likely to struggle with truly addictive substances, such as sugar, heroin and cocaine.
+This does not only give us a reward for eating salt but makes us vulnerable to other addictive substances, because the whole system in the brain is turned up.
+The addictive pathways in our brain are more sensitive and this means we are more likely to struggle with truly addictive substances, such as sugar, heroin, and cocaine.

 The good news is that as soon as we get enough salt, our brain turns down this addiction/reward pathway from high to normal.

-There are, unfortunately some ways our salt thermostat can be thrown out of whack.
+There are, unfortunately, some ways our salt thermostat can be thrown out of whack.

 - Become depleted early in life.

 If you are salt deprived during development in the womb your dopamine receptors will become highly sensitized.
 This is to ensure that you will eat all the salt possible (after you are out of the womb).
-Our body assumes lack of salt in development means there is limited supply and to ensure our survival makes the reward circuits super strong so we will know how much we need that salt.
+Our body assumes a lack of salt in development means there is limited supply and to ensure our survival makes the reward circuits super strong so we will know how much we need that salt.